MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/create-groups/Plan_for_groups_governance.md

 | Decision points | - Which provisioning model fits your organization requirements? <br />- Does your organization require limiting group creation to administrators?<br />- Does your organization require limiting group creation to security group members? <br />- Does your organization require some groups to be created dynamically based on user attributes e.g department? |
 | Next Steps      | - Document your organization’s requirements for group and team creation. <br />- Plan to implement these requirements as a part of your groups rollout. <br />- Communicate and publish your policies to inform users of the behavior they can expect.<br />- Plan to implement dynamic membership where applicable. |

-Note: Limiting group and team creation can slow users productivity because many Office 365 services require that groups be created for the service to function.
+> [!Important] Limiting group and team creation can slow users productivity because many Office 365 services require that groups be created for the service to function.
 To learn more, see [Why control who creates Office 365 Groups?](https://docs.microsoft.com/en-us/office365/admin/create-groups/manage-creation-of-groups?view=o365-worldwide%23why-control-who-creates-office-365-groups)

 #### *Resources*
 - [Manage who can create Office 365 Groups](https://docs.microsoft.com/office365/admin/create-groups/manage-creation-of-groups?view=o365-worldwide)